 iOS 12.4.5 Problems: 5 Things You Need to Know

-Apple’s iOS 12.4.5 update is causing problems for some iPhone, iPad, and iPod touch owners
+Apple’s new iOS 12.4.5 update is causing issues for some iPhone, iPad, and iPod touch owners

-The iOS 12.4.5 update is a tiny update, but some people are running into big issues with the latest version of iOS 12.
+iOS 12.4.5 is a tiny update, but some people are running into big problems after installing the latest version of iOS 12.

 iPhone, iPad, and iPod touch users are dealing with installation issues, abnormal battery drain, lag, connectivity issues, and problems with Touch ID.
 These are all common iOS problems and most of them can be fixed in minutes.